Key Stage 5 Cambridge Technical Level 3 in IT

 This is an optional subject.

-Pupils will have nine lessons over each fortnight.
+All pupils will have nine lessons each fortnight.

 Students will take two units in Year 12 which are assessed through written examination.
 These are equally weighted.
 Unit 1 will be taken in January and Unit 2 in May.
 In Year 13, students will study a further three units all equally weighted.
 Unit 3 is a written examination that will be sat in January.
 The other two units are internally assessed (coursework) and these focus on Project Management and the Internet of Everything.

 Students will gain a sound understanding of IT technologies and practices which is essential for IT professionals.
 In this unit, students will learn about fundamentals of hardware, networks, software, the ethical use of computers and how businesses use IT.
 After completing this unit, the knowledge, skills and understanding that the students have developed will underpin their study for the additional units.
 The knowledge students’ gain in this unit will also help prepare them for relevant industry qualifications such as CompTIA A+, CompTIA Mobility+ and Cisco IT Essentials.

 Students will learn about the uses of information in the public domain, globally, in the cloud and across the Internet, by individuals and organisations.
 Students will learn that good management of both data and information is essential and that it can give any organisation a competitive edge.
 This unit will provide students with a greater understanding of how organisations use information sources both internally and externally and the types of information they use.
 Students will gain an understanding of the functionality of information and how data is stored and processed by organisations.
 Students will also learn about how individuals use information of various types.
 This unit will help students to understand the legislation and regulation governing information which flows in to and out of an organisation and the constraints and limitations that apply to it.
 Students will also learn the relationship between data and Information.
 Knowledge gained in the study of this unit will also help prepare students for relevant industry qualifications such as VM Ware.